sfnxboy/bikesharing/README.md

 In Tableau, there are three primary formats you need to be familiar with: worksheets, dashboards, and stories.

 Worksheets are the building blocks of our visualizations from which we are able to create dashboards and stories.
 A worksheet is made up of a single graph or plot, which we will learn how to create later on.
 Worksheets are customizable, but require almost no actual code.
 You may have seen a visualization dashboard before, whether in Tableau, PowerBI, or a number of other popular tools.
 In Tableau, dashboards are a collection of worksheets formatted to present data in a way that is easy to read.
-There are many things you can do with Tableau dashboards, which we'll discuss later.

 Tableau stories are simply Tableau dashboards that include narration of what is occuring with the data.
-We'll dive deeper into stories later, but for now you should know that they are extremely helpful for identifying important analytic points.
+Dashboards are intended as a way to view data side by side.
+Stories also allow us to view different data simultaneously, but their main purpose is to tell a story, share a point of view, or convince an audience to take a particular stance.Stories do this by sequencing visualizations to help the audience understand the bigger picture.
+In our case, we want to create a story that explains why you think, given the data, that starting a bike sharing company in Des Moines is a good idea.
+For this use data from worksheets with additional elements that provide more context.
+These additional elements could be boxes, text, arrows, and more.

 When creating Tableau stories, or data visualizations in general, there's a general process that should be followed.
 You can use this process for most visualizations you'll create.